Re-Opening and Thoughts from Romans 14 | Matt Williams

 Small Campus Gatherings Experience

-Welcome back!
-We are excited to be with those of you who will be able to join us for our small worship gatherings.
-And for those who can’t, we’ll continue to provide the entire service for you to worship at home or with your group.
+Welcome!
+We are excited to be with those of you who are able to join us for one of our worship services.
+And for those who can’t, we’ll continue to provide the entire service online for you to worship at home.

-While COVID-19 continues to impact our communities, the state government believes that current conditions are mild enough to allow us to begin worshiping together if we take significant precautions in order to mitigate the risk of spreading the illness.
-For those who feel comfortable, we will begin worshiping in small gatherings with social distancing on May 24.
+While COVID-19 continues to impact our communities, the state government believes that current conditions are mild enough to allow us to worship together if we take significant precautions in order to mitigate the risk of spreading the illness.
+We hope you will join us if you are able.

 Of course, conditions are unpredictable and could change at any time.
 With that reality in mind, we need to all be prepared to adapt together as we go.

 As we gather, we want to take precautions out of love for one another and to protect those worshiping alongside us and the vulnerable in our community.
-Please join us in this by:
+Please join us in this by following these guidelines:

 We understand that there is inherent risk of exposure to the virus by meeting in groups and for worship services.
 For now, our state government officials have made it clear they are trusting church leaders to make wise decisions and follow guidelines set forth by the Center for Disease Control (CDC) and other health authorities in order to minimize health risks.

 We have also considered Scripture as we continue to make decisions about how we will respond to COVID-19.
 We know that the Bible commands us to submit to governing authorities (Romans 13:1), which is one reason we have followed and will continue to follow the guidelines and laws set in place by those authorities.
-We also understand that believers are encouraged to continue meeting together (Hebrews 10:25).
-The government is allowing churches to resume gathering, and we believe meeting together to worship is both a biblical mandate and crucial to our mission.
+We also understand that believers are encouraged to continue in fellowship with one another—we believe meeting together to worship is both a biblical mandate and crucial to our mission (Hebrews 10:25).